 we use drift-based analysis to establish a new type of state-space collapse.
-The challenge to prove it...

 - Witti-dimensional Brownian motion is difficult to analyze. - optimality often only exists in finite time, not steady-state result. - (b) Lyapunov drift-based method. - Standard techniques fail in our case. - since the state-space collapse is neither a line nor a cone. - instead, it is even non-convex.